 The Syllabus function in Canvas

-Hide the course summary for reduced confusion
+Hide the course summary to reduce confusion

-- Students already have better access to this information through their “To do list”
+- Students already have better access to this information through their “To do list”.

 - You as a teacher can see all assignments even if they are not yet published, but the list doesn’t say if they are unpublished or published.

 All of these points can cause unnecessary confusion among students and teachers.
-To hide the “Course Summary” follow these steps:
+To hide the course summary, follow these steps:

-- On the Syllabus page, click on the “Edit” button
+- On the Syllabus page, click on the “Edit” button.

-- Uncheck the “Show Course Summary” box that you find below the text box
+- Uncheck the “Show Course Summary” box that you find below the text box.

-- Save the choice by pressing “Update syllabus”
+- Save by pressing “Update syllabus”.